Best Online Teaching Degrees of 2023

 1 Determine Your Career Goals

-As you begin your journey to becoming a teacher, consider what you'll want to teach, where you'd like to teach, and how you want to get qualified.
+As you begin your journey, consider what you’ll want to teach, where you’d like to teach, and what qualifications the state you want to teach in requires.

 Outlining your goals for your teaching career will guide your choice of where to go to school and what degrees you wish to pursue.